The useful information section contains information on:

 * £Free - park on-street beyond the residents only zone - about 700 yards away

-* £5 - Ponder car park in Mill Road - about 50 yards from the rear entrance to the station.
-Free coffee for users available in the mornings.
+* £6 - Ponder car park in Mill Road - about 50 yards from the rear entrance to the station.

 The most frequent service between the rail station and Rugby town centre is provided by bus route 4.
 From the station to the town centre, it stops in Murray Road just above the entrance to car park No. 2.
 From the town centre to the rail station, it stops in North Street by Co-op Travel.

 Bus route 4 runs at the following frequencies: